olivertzeng/homework/cat/energy.md

 ## Fossil Fules
-- Fossil fules is a kind of energy that is produced with unrenewable resources, which is a natural resource that can't recovered in a short time.
+- Fossil fules is a kind of energy that is produced with unrenewable resources, which is a natural resource that can't be recovered in a short time.
 In other words, we may run out of fossil fules in the near future.
 Also, fossil fules may pollute the environment with carbon dioxide.
 Desptie it's disavantages to renewable energy, its cost is much less, and a power plant can be settled easier than renewable energy power plants.